EliphazBouye/notes/kernel/dependancies.md

 9. **libiberty-dev**: libiberty-dev provides development libraries and header files for various utility functions and tools, offering additional support for development tasks.

+Here's the provided content transformed into markdown format:

+10. **build-essential**: This is a meta-package in Ubuntu that installs several essential build tools and libraries required for compiling software from source code.
+It includes packages like `gcc`, `g++`, `make`, and other utilities.

+11. **make**: `make` is a build automation tool that helps in building and compiling software from source code.
+It reads instructions from a file called `Makefile` and executes the necessary commands to compile and link the program.

+12. **binutils**: The `binutils` package provides a collection of binary tools, including `ld` (the GNU linker), `as` (the GNU assembler), `ar` (for creating, modifying, and extracting archives), and other utilities for handling object files.
+These tools are essential for compiling and linking programs.

+13. **gcc**: `gcc` (GNU Compiler Collection) is the primary compiler for C and C++ programming languages.
+It is necessary for compiling the Linux kernel, system libraries, and other software written in C or C++.

+14. **gawk**: `gawk` (GNU AWK) is a pattern scanning and processing language.
+It is often used for text processing and data extraction tasks, which can be useful during the build process, such as generating configuration files or processing build logs.

+15. **gcc-multilib**: This package provides the ability to compile 32-bit and 64-bit programs on a 64-bit system.
+It installs additional libraries and support files required for cross-compiling or building software for different architectures.
+This is particularly important when building a Linux distribution, as you may need to support multiple hardware architectures.

 These dependencies are crucial for kernel development, compilation, and configuration, ensuring that the necessary tools and libraries are available to work with the Linux kernel effectively.